 We want your input!
 The planning process will include an extensive community outreach program that will provide several opportunities for public input.
 The schedule for public meetings will be updated regularly under the Latest News heading of this page.
 Also, additional information on the scope of the public meetings and meeting minutes will be provided on the website as it becomes available.

-Also, you may provide your input at any time during the process by email.
-In addition, if you have any comments or questions concerning the plan, please contact Josh Potter, Village Planner, by email or (630) 271-4169.
+In addition, if you have any comments or questions concerning the plan, please contact Katie Helfert, Senior Planner, by email or (630) 271-4169.